ComScore

 What Does 'Non-Toxic' Even Mean?

-Thankfully, Teflon made with PFOA has been phased out of production, but it’s still important to read the label on any non-stick cookware before purchasing.
-It’s also important to abide by the manufacturer’s directions when cooking with non-stick, since many of these materials aren’t meant to be heated past a certain degree.
+Thankfully, Teflon made with PFOA has been phased out of production, but it’s still important to read the label on any non-stick cookware before purchasing it.
+It’s also important to abide by the manufacturer’s directions when cooking with non-stick, since many of these materials aren’t meant to be heated past a certain degree. ("Studies have shown that these high temperatures can cause non-stick coatings to degrade and emit toxic fumes," McManus adds.)

-We tapped our food team and editors for their favorite non-toxic pieces, then scoured the internet for customer ratings and reviews of popular brands.
-From there, we made sure to include picks of various materials, prices and styles to suit every need.
-Here are our top 13 recommendations.
+I tapped the PureWow food team and editors for their favorite non-toxic pieces, then scoured the internet for customer ratings and reviews of popular brands.
+From there, I made sure to include picks of various materials, prices and styles to suit every need.
+Here are the top seven recommendations.

 Best Non-Toxic Cookware Overall